Linkumori/Linkumori-Extension/README.md

 ### Font License

-This project uses the Liberation Serif Regular font, located in the `./liberation-fonts` directory.
-The font is licensed under the SIL Open Font License, Version 1.1.
+This project uses the MFBOldstyle-Regular font, with the font name: MFBOldstyle-Regular.

-Copyright:
-- Digitized data copyright (c) 2010 Google Corporation with Reserved Font Arimo, Tinos and Cousine
-- Copyright (c) 2012 Red Hat, Inc. with Reserved Font Name Liberation
+It is located in the "./mfb-oldstyle" directory and is licensed under CC0 1.0 Universal
 ### Font Awesome Icons

 This project uses the Screwdriver Wrench and cog icons from [fontawesome.com](https://fontawesome.com), which are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).